Action Classification via Concepts and Attributes: Experiments

 \subsection{Concept Visualization}

-To test what features contribute most to the classification result, we use the Class-Activation-Map (CAM) approach of \cite{zhou2015learning}.
+To test what features contribute most to the classification result, we use the Class-Activation-Map (CAM) \cite{zhou2015learning}.
 This method allows to visualize what image regions contributed the most to the score of each class.
-We can do this for the version of our method which uses only the VGG-GAP features, as the method relies on the structure specific to this network to re-project the classification scores to the image (see \cite{zhou2015learning} for details).
+We can do this for the version of our method which uses only the VGG-GAP features, as the method requires a specific architecture to re-project classification scores to the image (see \cite{zhou2015learning} for details).
 We visualize the average CAMs of the top-5 ranked keywords for different classes (as in the above section).
 We do this for two target classes for each image, one correct class and the other incorrect, to explain what image regions drive the method to decide on the image class.
 See Fig. \ref{fig:Forcing-the-method}.
 When the method is ``forced'' to explain the riding image as ``feeding a horse'', we see negative weights on the rider and strong positive weights on the lower part of the horse, whereas examining the regions contributing to ``riding a horse'' gives a high weight to the region containing the jockey.